Skip to main content

 Grants & Donations

-Grants from foundations and one-time donations from benefactors can be a significant source of revenue.
+Church grants received from foundations or one-time donations from benefactors can be a significant source of revenue.
 Track these funds separately from regular tithes and offerings..
 (For example, someone donates money towards a new roof.)
 Document each grant or donation's source, purpose, and conditions, and report on the fund spending.

 Fundraising